SMLeaks/website/docs/index.md

 :::danger SPOILERS AHEAD!

 Most of the content shown here contains spoilers for upcoming features and content.
-It also spoils a majority of the storyline for future updates.
+It also spoils a majority of the storyline for future updates. ***PROCEED WITH CAUTION***.

 :::